 What gets bigger the more you take from it?
 As a kid, this was one of my favorite riddles.
 The correct answer, of course, is “a hole.”
 The more you take out of a hole, the bigger it gets.
 However, there is another answer to this riddle — one that seems to elude many people today.

 Paradoxically, large numbers of people who claim to want smaller government, lower taxes and more freedom continue to clamor for their “fair share” in a plethora of government-subsidized programs.
 Each individual who chooses to participate in a government-funded program creates a two-fold demand on the government.
 First, they create a need for money to pay for the goods or services they would receive.
 Second, they create a need for more bureaucrats to administer the programs that are supposed to provide those goods and services.
-The more benefits we receive from government, the bigger it will become, the further it will encroach on our freedoms, and the more money it will need.
+The more benefits we receive from government, the bigger it will necessarily become, the further it will encroach on our freedoms, and the more money it will need.

-But, the government does not have money.
+But, the government does not have its own money.
 All governments get their money by taking it from the people.
 And there are a variety of ways the government gets this money: income taxes, sales taxes, gas tax, utilities and phone taxes, excise taxes, property taxes, payroll taxes, corporate taxes, license fees, fines, etc. Every single worker in America works from January through May just to meet the government’s voracious appetite for money.
 In fact, the government’s biggest job has become the redistribution of our money through government entitlement programs.
 One report notes that the cost of these entitlement programs is actually growing faster than the economy.
 This means that Americans are wanting “their share” of everyone else’s wages almost faster than those wages can be earned.

-Frederic Bastiat, in his booklet The Law, makes this point: “Man can live and satisfy his wants only by ceaseless labor; by the ceaseless application of his faculties to natural resources...” “ But it is also true that man may live and satisfy his wants by seizing and consuming the products of the labor of others.
+Frederic Bastiat, in his booklet The Law, makes this point: “Man can live and satisfy his wants only by ceaseless labor; by the ceaseless application of his faculties to natural resources….
+But it is also true that man may live and satisfy his wants by seizing and consuming the products of the labor of others.
 This process is the origin of plunder.”
 You and your children should read this short book.

-In contrast, some of man’s legislated laws allow one person to receive the fruit of another person’s labor which is stolen by means of the government’s program of legalized plunder.
+In contrast, a growing number of man’s legislated laws allow one person to receive the fruit of another person’s labor which is stolen by means of the government’s program of legalized plunder.
 This is done under the guise of a perverted sense of justice.
 Civil government’s God-ordained jurisdiction of authority primarily consists of “being a terror to evil doers.”
 This essentially means prohibiting, stopping, and punishing criminal behavior against its citizens.
 Taxes, which are allowed by law for purposes beyond this limited civil government jurisdiction, are essentially forcible seizure of another person’s property.
 However, according to Scripture, we are still required to pay these levied taxes.

-The law then makes this plundered money available in the form of government-subsidized programs to provide goods and services to people who may or may not have worked to earn any part of that money.
-This is the essence of dependency as opposed to responsibility, and the promotion of so-called fairness as opposed to justice.
+The law then makes this plundered money available in the form of financial assistance and government-subsidized programs to provide goods and services to people who may or may not have worked to earn any part of that money.
+This is the essence of dependency as opposed to responsibility, and the promotion of so-called fairness as opposed to biblically-based justice.
 It is the engine of statism in its many forms, such as economic fascism and socialism.
 Some have claimed that it is compassionate and charitable to have government to help others.
-True compassionate charity and help from God’s point of view must always be voluntary on the part of the individual doing the giving.
+However, true compassionate charity and help from God’s point of view must always be voluntary on the part of the individual doing the giving.
 Payment of taxes is, by law, non-voluntary and coerced.